Tomyleloup/FairEmbo-Project/Documentation/3. Design/Structural model/Electronics/Electronics.md

   <img src="https://github.com/TomGosnik/FairEmbo-Project/blob/main/Source/Pictures/cablage%204.jpg" />
 </p>

-Power wiring : (Note that ascending order of motor pin colors is always Blue - Red - Green - Black)
+Power wiring :
+Before wiring, please ensure that DC-DC step down module output is set to 5,2V (you can adjuste voltage with the small blue potentiometer on the board and check the value with a volt-meter).
+Also note for motors that ascending order of motor pin colors is always Blue - Red - Green - Black

 <p align="center">
   <img src="https://github.com/TomGosnik/FairEmbo-Project/blob/main/Source/Pictures/Cablage%202.jpg" />